Melanoma is the most serious form of skin cancer.

 - A family or personal history of melanoma

 - People with none of these risk factors can also get melanoma.

-Skin cancer is the number one cancer in Canada, accounting for nearly the same number of new cancer cases as lung, breast, colorectal and prostate cancer cases combined.
+Skin cancer is the most common cancer in Canada, accounting for nearly the same number of new cancer cases as lung, breast, colorectal and prostate cancer cases combined.